 We are committed to environmentally sustainable policies and practices within our local and global communities.
 Environmental concerns are essential to our decision making, and we’re committed to helping everyone in our company understand the value of acting in an environmentally responsible way.

 We strive to reduce our environmental impact on the earth and its resources.
-In 2015 we set a target to reduce our greenhouse gas footprint from all energy sources by 25 percent by 2020.
-We’re well on our way as our total footprint is now 19 percent, even though we have added a new 25,000-square-foot market to our family, and we’ve still got two years until 2020.
+In 2015 we set a target to reduce our greenhouse gas footprint from all energy sources by 25 percent.
+We’re well on our way as our total footprint is now 19 percent lower, even though we have added a new 25,000-square-foot market to our family.
 That reduction is equivalent to a 29 percent reduction per square foot.